Secretary of the Department of the Prime Minister and Cabinet (Australia)

-The Secretary of the Department of the Prime Minister and Cabinet is the public service head of Australia's Department of the Prime Minister and Cabinet and the most senior public servant in the administration of Government in Australia.
+The secretary of the Department of the Prime Minister and Cabinet is the public service head of Australia's Department of the Prime Minister and Cabinet and the most senior public servant in the administration of Government in Australia.

-The Secretary of the Department of the Prime Minister and Cabinet should not be confused with the Cabinet Secretary, a ministerial position within the Department of the Prime Minister and Cabinet portfolio responsible for assisting the Prime Minister in the procedural and operational matters of the Cabinet of Australia.
+The secretary of the Department of the Prime Minister and Cabinet should not be confused with the Cabinet secretary, a ministerial position within the Department of the Prime Minister and Cabinet portfolio responsible for assisting the prime minister in the procedural and operational matters of the Cabinet of Australia.

-The Secretary of the DPMC is Australia’s highest-paid bureaucrat, earning more than $914,000, as of 2019.
+The secretary of the DPMC is Australia’s highest-paid bureaucrat, earning more than $914,000, as of 2019.

-List of Secretaries of the Department of the Prime Minister and Cabinet
+List of secretaries

-Below is the list of Secretaries, since the first appointment was made on 1 January 1912.
+Below is the list of secretaries, since the first appointment was made on 1 January 1912.